xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Guides to the exams/Statistics Exam - DONE.md

 ## Probability distributions

 We are sometimes asked to find the mean of a probability distribution.
-That is the [[Expected value|Expectation]]:
+That is the [[../Statistics/Expected value|Expectation]]:
 $$\large E[X]=\mu = \sum p(x) \,x$$

 If we are asked to find the [variance](../Statistics/Variance.md):